xamry/notes/ComputerScience/DSA.md

 		return node value not found
 Time complexity: O(n)		Space complexity: O(1)

-### Delete node from SLL
+### Delete node from CSLL
 There can be 3 cases:

-Deletion first of LL (Two cases: 1.
+Deletion first node of LL (Two cases: 1.
 When node to be deleted is the only one present, 2.
 There are others)
 Deletion last node of LL (Two cases: 1.
 When node to be deleted is the only one present, 2.
 There are others)
 Deletion at a specified location in LL